praekelt/django-object-tools/README.rst

 5. Create a tool class inheriting from ``object_tools.ObjectTool``.
 All object tools have to inherit from ``object_tools.ObjectTool``. ``ObjectTool`` provides various methods to simplify creation of tools.
 See `object_tools.options.py <https://github.com/praekelt/django-object-tools/blob/master/object_tools/options.py>`_ for more details.

-6. Set tool name to ``'delete'``.
+6. Set tool name to ``delete``.
 This has to be a unique name identifying the tool.
-This is used mostly internally, for instance to setup permissions.
+This is used to uniquely identify the tool internally and for instance to setup permissions.

 7. Set label to ``Delete All``.
 The label is displayed within admin and not the name, thus allowing you to specify a more verbose, user friendly label.

 9. Implement ``view`` method.
 This is the brains of your tool.
-The ``view`` method is called when the user executes your tool, so you normally specify your tool logic here.
+The ``view`` method is called when the user executes your tool, so your tool logic would go here.
 This can be any view like code, as long as it returns an ``HttpResponse`` object.
-In this case we wrap Django's builtin ``delete_selected`` to provide the forms, logic and template code to perform the actual delete.
+In this case we wrap Django's builtin ``delete_selected`` to provide the form, logic and template code to perform the actual delete.

 17. Register the tool with ``object_tools``, thus enabling its display in admin.

+Now to enable the tool add ``delete`` to your ``INSTALLED_APPS`` setting.